darktable-org/dtdocs/content/contributing/workflow.md

 3. Execute `git checkout -b branch-name` change `branch-name` for your desired branch name.
 This is often related to the work you're doing.
 For example for this PR https://github.com/darktable-org/darktable/pull/17589 you could call it `dt-synch-edit-docs`.
 4. Do the documentation work
 5. Verify your changed files with `git status`.
 If you have more files modified than the ones you intend to submit, you can do `git restore path/to/file/` do revert your changes.
-6. Execute `git add -a`.
+6. Execute `git add -A`.
 This will stage all changed files.
 7. Execute `git commit -m "Added documentation for yada yada"`.
 Inside the "" you will put a small message about the work you did
 8. Execute `git push --set-upstream origin branch-name` Changing the branch name by the one you picked before
 9. Create your pull request by following the instructions bellow.